esillen/esillen.github.io/_games/achtung-die-kugel.md

 <iframe src="https://store.steampowered.com/widget/938660/" frameborder="0" width="646" height="190"></iframe>

 ### If you've every played Achtung die Kurve!, then you already know what this is all about.
-Achtung die Kugel! is a Achtung die Kurve! on a Sphere!
+Achtung die Kugel! is an Achtung die Kurve!-clone on a Sphere!

-### You still not 110% hyped?
-Ok then you must be new to the world of Achtung.
+### You're still not 110% hyped?
+Ok then you must be new to the world of Achtung!
 Don't worry, I'll explain:
 ### Achtung die Kurve! is an old action game, similar to multiplayer snake where players try to control their "kurves" for as long as possible without crashing into anything.
+Players score points every time an opponent crashes into something while they are still alive.
+The game ends after several rounds when someone passes the score limit.

-## Achtung die Kugel! game is a collaboration between me, Fredrik Carlsson and Philip Bretschneider.
+## Achtung die Kugel! game is made by Fredrik Carlsson, Philip Bretschneider and I.

 <div class="small-horizontal-space"></div>